sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 * We aren't special and the bad guys don't do magic
 * Knowing about vulnerabilities doesn't get them fixed
-* Have to prioritize defensive choices, 80/20, most defense comes from first few choices
+* Have to prioritize defensive choices, 80/20, most defense comes from the first few choices you make
 * People don't make security decisions, they make business decisions
-* Cyber Security = Information Management !== threat sharing. "translate + execute" when you hear "share"
+* Cyber Security = Information Management !== threat sharing.
+When you hear "share" you should interpret that as "translate + execute"
-* Cybersecurity is more like Groundhog Day thatn Independence Day.
-It's not nearly as exciting.
+* Cybersecurity is more like Groundhog Day than Independence Day.
+It's not nearly as exciting as fighting aliens and most of the time you're repeating the same tasks.

 ## Mimecast Email Talk

+**By:** Brandon Reid - Mimecast

+> I liked this talk a lot because it was fairly technical.
+The conference advertised that there would be a live phishing demo which didn't happen.
+That was a little dissapointing, but the talk was still very good.

-Cybersecurity is a defense arms race
+Cybersecurity is a defense arms race.

 Email attacks are effective.
-90% of attacks start with a phish - it's the most common attack vector
+90% of attacks start with a phish - it's the most common attack vector currently used.

-Originally phishing emails were just Nigerian 419 scams.
+Originally, phishing emails were just Nigerian 419 scams.
 Surprisingly, these still exist.

 You're at risk of phishing if:

-* Your domain has certain easily-mistaken letters
+* Your domain name contains certain easily-mistaken letters
 * Your management team is highlighted on your website
 * You accept resumes on your website

-Even for savvy users, phishing still possible due to:
+Even for savvy users, phishing is still possible due to:

 * Unicode / Punycode
-* URL Elongation on mobile devices
+* URL elongation on mobile devices

-Ways to fight?
+What are some ways to fight this?

-* Usually sandbox, but signature-based only pick up low-hanging fruit
+* Signature-based only pick up low-hanging fruit that has already been seen in the wild
-* Static file analysis.
-Caught Petya before it was known.
-Takes 1-2 seconds to process
+* Static File Analysis caught Petya before it was known.
+Takes ~1-2 seconds to process
 * If attachments have scripts, strip them and convert to PDF

 Attacks don't need malware

-* Email impersontaiton.
-Financial ask, sense of urgency.
-Looks like coming from CEO
+* Email Impersonation - Starts with a financial ask and has a sense of urgency.
+Looks like it's coming from CEO or other board member
-* Supply Chain Impersonation - Find someone the target does business with
+* Supply Chain Impersonation - Attacker will find someone the target does business with and impersonate them

+## Bruce Schneier: "Click Here to Kill Everybody"

-## Bruce Schneier Talk
+**By:** Bruce Schneier - Legendary Cryptographer, [Schneier on Security](https://www.schneier.com/)

+> This was essentially the only reason I came to the conference on the second day.
+Bruce is an amazing speaker and I was so happy to get to hear him speak.
+He was promoting his newest book "Click Here to Kill Everybody" which IBM sponsored by giving away free copies of and which Bruce signed.

 Everything is a computer now.

 1. Most software is poorly written.
-It's the old addage of good, fast, or cheap - pick any 2.
+It's the old adage of good, fast, or cheap - pick any 2
 2. The Internet wasn't designed with security in mind
 3. Extensibility of computers mean they can't be constrained
-4. Complexity of systems mean defense is harder than offense.
+4. Complexity of systems mean defense is harder than offense
 5. New vulnerabilities arise as we add more inter-connections
-6. Attacks will always get better, faster, and easier.
+6. Attacks will always get better, faster, and easier

 With automation comes new dangers.
 New ideas of smart cities could have much more serious real-world failures than just simple data breaches.